- What is a nanny share?

 Do I really need help to organise a nanny share?

-If neither family has a nanny, you’ll need to recruit one, check their references, right to work, DBS and ensure you’re happy with their experience and qualifications
+- If neither family has a nanny already, you’ll need to find one, check their references, right to work, DBS and ensure you’re happy with their experience and qualifications.

-Draw up two sets of contracts --one for each family as you will both be employers -- covering the details of employment and the obligations of each party
+- Draw up two sets of contracts –one for each family as you will both be employers — covering the details of the employment and the obligations of each party.

-Even for part time shares, families must operate PAYE schemes and pay their share of the nanny's tax, employee's national insurance, compulsory pension payments, employer's national insurance, and any applicable extras such as back taxes or student loan repayments.
-Don't be tempted to skip this step.
+- Even for part time shares, families must operate PAYE schemes and pay their share of the nanny's tax, employee's National Insurance, compulsory pension payments, employer's National Insurance, and any applicable extras such as back taxes or student loan repayments.